chefsplate/laravel-doctrine-odm/README.md

 ## Step Two: Inform your controller endpoints of which response formats to use

-Now that the formats have been defined in the models, you can now specify which models you would like to use when returning the instance back to the front-end.
+Now that the formats have been defined in the models, you can specify which models you would like to use when returning the payload back to the front-end.

 Within your controller: